EverestAPI/CelesteTAS-EverestInterop/README.md

 ----
 - Install [Everest](https://everestapi.github.io/) if you haven't already.
-- Use the 1-click installer [here](https://gamebanana.com/tools/6715) or [download the latest autobuild](https://nightly.link/EverestAPI/CelesteTAS-EverestInterop/workflows/NetFramework.Legacy.CI/master/CelesteTAS.zip) and put it in the game_path/mods folder.
+- (Recommended) Use the 1-click installer [here](https://gamebanana.com/tools/6715).
+(Alternatively) [Download the latest autobuild](https://nightly.link/EverestAPI/CelesteTAS-EverestInterop/workflows/NetFramework.Legacy.CI/master/CelesteTAS.zip) and put it in the game_path/mods folder.
 - Enable the mod in the in-game mod options.
-- Enable `Unix RTC` in the mod settings and restart if on linux.
+- If on Linux, enable `Unix RTC` in the mod options and restart Celeste.
 - Open Celeste Studio, our input editor.
 It should be in your main Celeste directory.
 (Note that Studio is not supported on Mac and may not work on Linux.)
 [Studio documentation can be found here.](https://github.com/EverestAPI/CelesteTAS-EverestInterop/blob/master/Docs/Studio.md)

 ## Input File